In Tehama County it's not a matter of if, but when wildfire will occur near you.

 The Onion Ridge L-Line Fuel Break Project created safe access for wildland firefighters to access rugged and remote country, while also providing additional protection for two important fish-bearing watersheds.
 The Project was successfully implemented and the shaded fuel break was established along a 25 mile long road system.

-This project is an ongoing project to carry out vegetation treatments such as cutting, chipping and herbicide applications along 6.2 miles of secondary roads that connect with Bowman Road in Cottonwood, CA. The total number of treated acres will be approximately 225.
+This shaded vegetation treatment entails cutting, chipping, mastication, and herbicide applications along 6.2 miles of secondary roads that connect with the Bowman Road artery in Cottonwood, CA. The total number of treated acres will be approximately 225.

 The Manton Roadside Fuel Treatments Project implements roadside vegetation treatments (cutting, chipping and herbicide applications) along 22.01 miles of paved roads (800 acres of treatment area) within and surrounding the Manton urban area.Tehama East Tehama West CWPP - April 2017.pdfTehama East Tehama West Prioritization Letter - April 2017.pdfTehama East Tehama West Prioritization Table - April 2017.pdfTehama East Tehama West CWP Base Map - April 2017.pdfAmendments Tehama East Tehama West CWPP-May 2020.pdfAppendix B Tehama East Tehama West CWPP Mineral, Mill Creek, Childs Meadow January 2020.pdf